 I went for a walk the other day, just soaking in God’s creation unfurling after a long winter, when I happened upon a flower growing through a crack in the road.

 At first, I was sad for it.
 There was a beautiful garden about five feet away from this flower, where its friends were growing.
 And here was this flower, all by itself, growing in such a hard and unlikely place to grow.

 But then, my perspective changed and I was suddenly proud of this lone flower.
 It did exactly what it was created to do: spread its roots and grow and bloom and share its color and beauty with the world, despite its unusual circumstances.
 It could have withered up and died, but it was blooming.

 And as I marvelled at God’s creation a new thought struck me: My children are not in the garden I expected them to grow in.
 I expected them to thrive at play dates and in school, and instead they struggle in those environments.
-I expected them to grow among their peers, and instead I watched them fall further and further behind, finally mastering every milestone months or years behind their peers.
+I expected them to grow among their peers, and yet I watched them fall further and further behind, finally mastering every milestone months or years behind their peers.